Phyloiota/protocol-rfcs/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md

 ### Syntactical validation

+* The entire object must not exceed 1 million bytes
 * The referendum must start in 1 ≤ x ≤ 600000 milestones (~10 weeks)
 * The holding period has to start 360 ≤ x ≤ 600000 milestones after the referendum started
 * The referendum has to end 360 ≤ x ≤ 600000 milestones after holding started